microsoft/nni/docs/en_US/Tutorial/InstallationLinux.rst

 Use NNI in a docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^

   You can also install NNI in a docker image.
-Please follow the instructions :githublink:`here <deployment/docker/README.rst>` to build an NNI docker image.
+Please follow the instructions `here <../Tutorial/HowToUseDocker.rst>`__ to build an NNI docker image.
 The NNI docker image can also be retrieved from Docker Hub through the command ``docker pull msranni/nni:latest``.

 Verify installation
 -------------------